 Advance KORSUVA (CR845/difelikefalin) injection for the treatment of moderate-to-severe CKD-aP in patients undergoing hemodialysis to support regulatory approval.
-In January 2018, based on positive data from our earlier Phase 2 studies, we initiated the first pivotal Phase 3 trial of KORSUVA (CR845/difelikefalin) injection in hemodialysis, or HD, patients suffering from moderate to severe CKD-aP.
-We also expect to initiate an international Phase 3 study with KORSUVA (CR845/difelikefalin) injection in multiple countries later this year.
+In January 2018, based on positive data from our earlier Phase 2 studies, we initiated the first pivotal Phase 3 trial (KALM-1) of KORSUVA (CR845/difelikefalin) injection in hemodialysis, or HD, patients suffering from moderate to severe CKD-aP.
+In January 2019, we completed enrollment in this trial and expect top-line data to read out in the second quarter of 2019.
+In August 2018, we initiated a global Phase 3 study (KALM-2) with KORSUVA (CR845/difelikefalin) injection in HD patients with CKD-aP in multiple countries worldwide, including the United States.
+We expect top-line data from the global study to read out in the second half of 2019.
+In addition, we also have a 52-week single arm safety study ongoing in the United States that has currently over 100 patients that have completed at least 6 months of treatment.
 These studies will support filings for regulatory approval in the United States and other non-U.S. markets.
 In June, 2017, the FDA granted Breakthrough Therapy Designation to KORSUVA (CR845/difelikefalin) injection for the treatment of CKD-aP in HD patients, for which there are currently no approved therapies in the United States.
 The Breakthrough Therapy Designation was in part supported by positive data from our previous Phase 2 efficacy studies.
-In March 2017, we reported positive data from a Phase 2/3 trial of KORSUVA (CR845/difelikefalin) injection in HD patients with CKD-aP where patients receiving KORSUVA (CR845/difelikefalin) experienced a highly statistically significant reduction in worst itch scores as well as statistically significant improvement in quality of life measures versus placebo after eight weeks of treatment.
+In March 2017, we reported positive Phase 2 data from a trial of KORSUVA (CR845/difelikefalin) injection in HD patients with CKD-aP where patients receiving KORSUVA (CR845/difelikefalin) experienced a highly statistically significant reduction in worst itch scores as well as statistically significant and clinically meaningful improvements in quality of life measures versus placebo after eight weeks of treatment.
 KORSUVA (CR845/difelikefalin) was observed to be well tolerated, with no significant drug-related events.
 Earlier, in July 2015, we reported similar positive top-line safety and efficacy results from a smaller Phase 2 trial in HD patients with CKD-aP after two weeks of treatment.